Manaʻo Poʻokumu

 Aloha nui kākou e nā ʻohana Nā Wai Ola Public Charter School!

-Welcome to the 2023–2024 school year!
+Welcome to the new school year!
 This school year brings many new and exciting changes for our school campus and learning community.
 We are excited to welcome all of our haumāna (students) and ʻohana (families) both returning and new to Nā Wai Ola.

 As you know, this school year we will be serving grades K through 5, and have made some necessary changes to our school campus that will provide our haumāna with greater learning resources and spaces.
 Our faculty and staff have prepared well to create learning opportunities that will support and encourage experiential learning for all haumāna.
 “Ma ka hana ka ʻike – In doing one learns.”